Self-supervised Learning for Semi-supervised Temporal Language Grounding: Our Approach

 \subsection{Pseudo Label Generation}

 The loss functions of temporal language grounding can take different forms, requiring different methods for generating pseudo labels.
-Below, we discuss how to derive pseudo labels for regression-based grounding and proposal-based grounding, respectively. \textbf{Regression-based Model.} Generally, regression-based grounding models can be formulated as:
+Below, we discuss how to derive pseudo labels for regression-based grounding and proposal-based grounding, respectively.